13.2 C

 • Pixel Count (Megapixels): A higher megapixel count typically means that the sensor can capture more detail because it uses more pixels to represent the image.
 However, this is only one part of the equation, as the quality of those pixels and how they’re processed also plays a significant role.

-• Pixel Density: This refers to how closely packed the pixels are on the sensor.
-Higher pixel density can potentially capture finer details, but it may also introduce challenges such as increased noise, especially in low light conditions, and a higher likelihood of encountering diffraction at smaller aperture sizes, which can limit sharpness.
+• Pixel Density: The number of pixels per unit area on the sensor.
+Higher pixel density can capture finer details, but it may also introduce challenges, such as increased noise, especially in low light, and a higher likelihood of encountering diffraction at smaller apertures, which can limit sharpness.

 • Sensor Size: Larger sensors generally have larger pixels (or the same number of pixels spread over a larger area), which can gather more light and contribute to better image quality, especially in terms of dynamic range and noise performance.
 This can indirectly affect the perceived sharpness and detail in an image, as noise reduction processes can sometimes blur fine details.

-• Anti-Aliasing (Low-Pass) Filters: Some sensors include an anti-aliasing filter to reduce moiré patterns (undesirable artifacts appearing in patterns that exceed the sensor’s resolving power).
-While useful for reducing these artifacts, these filters can also slightly blur an image, impacting the sensor’s ability to resolve the finest details.
+• Anti-Aliasing (Low-Pass) Filters: Some sensors include an anti-aliasing filter to reduce moiré patterns (undesirable artifacts that appear when patterns exceed the sensor’s resolving power).
+While useful for reducing these artifacts, these filters can also slightly blur an image, thereby affecting the sensor’s ability to resolve fine details.

 • Lens Quality: The lens quality effectively caps the sensor’s resolving power.
 In essence, a lens’s resolving power is its ability to distinguish between two lines or points in an object or scene.
 If a lens cannot project a sufficiently detailed image onto the sensor, the sensor’s potential to resolve details is not fully utilized.
 Thus, the resolving power of a camera system is a combination of the lens’s optical quality and the sensor’s capabilities.